-Let this ‘machine’ do the work for you, faster and with consistency!
+Cuisinart is THE BEST.
+I’ve tried several and I agree with Cook’s Illustrated – this one rates the best.
 It’s not the same as a blender, so don’t fool yourself into thinking the blender is all you need.
 NOT!
 I put it in the dishwasher, easy peasy.

 Are you looking for a good investment towards more time for other things than being in the kitchen?
 Look no further.
 Use your food processor, or use your chef’s knife to cut up the veggies, then use your food scrapper to scoop it all up and dump into this “set-it-and-forget-it” machine.